If you are injured at work, you may be entitled to workers’ compensation benefits.

 We pay all up-front costs and you pay nothing unless we win your case.
 The attorney’s fees in Alabama workers’ compensation are limited by statute.

-From our office in Huntsville, Morris, King and Hodge, easily serves Alabama workers’ compensation claimants throughout Alabama, including the cities of Athens, Decatur, Florence, Fort Payne, Guntersville, Huntsville and Scottsboro.
+From our office in Huntsville, Morris, King & Hodge, P.C., easily serves Alabama workers’ compensation claimants throughout Alabama, including the cities of Athens, Decatur, Florence, Fort Payne, Guntersville, Huntsville and Scottsboro.
 If you think that we can help you like we have helped so many other Alabamians with their Alabama workers’ compensation claims, please call our Huntsville office at (256)-536-0588, or complete our quick contact web form.
-The Alabama workers’ compensation lawyers at Morris, King and Hodge, can help you.
+The Alabama workers’ compensation lawyers at Morris, King & Hodge, P.C., can help you.